acd-engine/jupyterbook/_sources/ivy_2_1_overview_acdea.md

   - Time & Place: the specific date and location where the work was created.
 <br><br>

-- **Recognition Level**: representing awards or recognition received by individuals or organizations.
+- **Recognition Level**: representing awards or recognition received by individuals or organisations.

   - Title